A film that highlights contemporary Cuban musicians, whom scattered throughout the world, preserve their culture in their evolving art. Read more

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

-All of the above plus a Blu-Ray disc of the feature length film.Estimated delivery:Add $10 USD to ship outside the US
+All of the above plus a Blu-Ray disc of the feature length film.Estimated delivery:Ships anywhere in the world

-All of the above plus a bonus Blu-ray with extended performance footage from the artists and a t-shirt of the film.Estimated delivery:Add $15 USD to ship outside the US
+All of the above plus a bonus Blu-ray with extended performance footage from the artists and a t-shirt of the film.Estimated delivery:Ships anywhere in the world

-All of the above plus and an 8x10 professional photo book of all the performances and behind-the-scenes stills.Estimated delivery:Add $50 USD to ship outside the US
+All of the above plus and an 8x10 professional photo book of all the performances and behind-the-scenes stills.Estimated delivery:Ships anywhere in the world

-All of the above plus a personalized t-shirt of the film and a personal invitation from the Director to the premiere.Estimated delivery:Add $50 USD to ship outside the US
+All of the above plus a personalized t-shirt of the film and a personal invitation from the Director to the premiere.Estimated delivery:Ships anywhere in the world

 All of the above plus an ASSOCIATE PRODUCER credit on the film.
-Also will receive an invitation from the Director, FUNDarte and Miami Light Project to Global Cuba Fest 2014, which is the last scheduled day of principal photography for the documentary.Estimated delivery:Add $50 USD to ship outside the US
+Also will receive an invitation from the Director, FUNDarte and Miami Light Project to Global Cuba Fest 2014, which is the last scheduled day of principal photography for the documentary.Estimated delivery:Ships anywhere in the world

 - (57 days)